stitchdata/docs/_database-integrations/dynamodb/dynamodb-v1.md

       Stitch's DynamoDB integration will only use eventually consistent reads from your selected DynamoDB tables.
 What this means for you is that you will not see all of your recent data right away, but it will eventually catch up and return the latest records.
 For more information on Amazon's DynamoDB Read Consistency, please click [here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.ReadConsistency.html).

-      {% include note.html type="single-line" content="**Note**: DynamoDB streams are purged after 24 hours.
-To ensure you don't lose data, set the integration's Replication Frequency to an interval less than 24 hours (ex: 12 hours)." %}
 ---
 {% assign integration = page %}
 {% include misc/data-files.html %}